rashmitha520/AlgoBloom/README.md

 Compilation of my interview fails !
 Made many silly mistakes in many interviews.
 ## Resources for Interview Prep:
 https://docs.google.com/document/d/1dLRl5DEgOShx8uR3lUIcHzGyk5vwF_KjVoSVO19cx7k/edit?usp=sharing
+IF beginner study data structures from pepcoding youtube videos and code simultaneously.
+Then code all standard questions present in gfg .
+Then practice the harder,medium questions and keep on revising daily .
+Take advantage of contests held on codechef,codeforces and leetcode.
+Upsolve questions , never aim for less.
+Mediocrity makes you blunt .Solve each question using multiple approaches , use discuss sections of leetcode and youtube.
+Write everything you dont understand in a book and revise it daily.
+You may be late or learning slow , but with consistent practice and revision you will beat anyone !
+Take advantage of learning sprints by codechef which has different levels.

 ## System Design
 https://docs.google.com/document/d/16wtG6ZsThlu_YkloeyX8pp2OEjVebure/edit?usp=sharing&ouid=113613682628618957229&rtpof=true&sd=true